 But the bottom line is, the whole argument quality is better than quantity doesn’t always hold up, and you need to do the research and the numbers to determine which has a greater edge.
 And without a doubt, it is a fact if you can take your same edge, and apply it more often than you are now, you will make more money and be more profitable.

-Thus, in regards to the question as to which is better, the answer is neither one is better, but both!
+Thus, in regards to the question as to which is forex trading method is better, the answer is neither one is better, but both!

 Quality matters, but can under-perform.
 Quantity repeats the process faster of making profit, but has to be considered in the larger scheme and what is most natural for you.
-However neither one is better, and the best edge lies somewhere in between the two.
+However neither forex trading method is better, and the best edge lies somewhere in between the two.

 So don’t be fooled by any freshman arguments stating one is better than the other – because they are simply not true, highly inaccurate and misleading.

-Hopefully this article will put a lot of the mis-information to rest, and give you a new perspective on this critical subject.
+Hopefully this quality vs quantity forex trading article will put a lot of the mis-information to rest, and give you a new perspective on this critical subject.
 In a follow up article, I will talk about how I approach this subject in my personal trading, and what I think is the ‘Ideal Trader‘ in relationship to these two.